Accenture/mercury/README.md

 Change the exposed port numnber and application name accordingly.
 Then build the docker image and publish it to a docker registry so you can deploy from there using Kubernetes or alike.

+## Distributed tracing

+Microservices are likely to be deployed in a multi-tier environment.
+As a result, a single transaction would pass through multiple layers of services.

+Distributed tracing allows us to visualize the complete service path for each transaction.
+This enables easy trouble shooting for large scale applications.

+With the Mercury framework, distributed tracing does not require coding at application level.
+To enable this feature, you can simply set "tracing=true" in the rest.yaml configuration in the rest-automation helper application.

 ## Other consideration